zchee/golang-wiki/SettingGOPATH.md

 * Create folder at `C:\go-work`.
 * Right click on "Start" and click on "Control Panel".
 Select "System and Security", then click on "System".
-* From the menu on the left, select the "Advanced systems settings".
+* From the menu on the left, select the "Advanced system settings".
 * Click the "Environment Variables" button at the bottom.
 * Click "New" from the "User variables" section.
 * Type `GOPATH` into the "Variable name" field.